How to Create the Most Comprehensive Report from Your Customer Satisfaction Survey

 6. Unresponded CSAT Surveys: The number of survey recipients that did not provide a satisfaction rating or comment.
 This number, subtracted from the “surveys sent” number, can provide important data about the effectiveness of your survey communication, such as whether they are being opened or whether the in-survey messaging is compelling enough to complete.

 7. Rated: The number of surveys for which a rating was selected by the recipient.
-This number also helps understand the effectiveness of your survey communication — a high-rated number emphasises effective communication that encourages customers to complete the survey.
+This number also helps understand the effectiveness of your survey communication — a high-rated number emphasizes effective communication that encourages customers to complete the survey.

 8. Commented: The number of surveys that received a response from the recipient in the secondary question, typically a comment box.
 Comments are essential to the satisfaction report process, as they often provide helpful information that the customer is not given the opportunity to offer through the rating.